iammathavan/Discord-Bot/README.md

 ## Few more changes

-Also, change some variables in the constant.py file
+Also, change a variable in the constant.py file

 `BOT_ID` = Change it to your own bot's ID